-Put the shaft in the hub on the roll, and ensure that the shaft is approximately in the centre sideways.
-Fasten the shaft onto the roll with the enclosed wrench.
-The shape on the shaft is made so that the paper roll will automatically be aligned.
+Put the shaft in the center of the roll, and ensure that the shaft is approximately in the centre sideways.
+Fasten the shaft.
 The roll must be placed so that the paper is rolled off at the top.
 (See figure).

 Place the paper roll with the shaft already fastened just behind the Paper Roll Feeder.
+Lift off the correction roll with the friction bars and place aside.
 Use the crank to lower the roll lift until the lift is below the shaft in the roll.
 Move the roll forward, make sure that the shaft is situated just above the notches, while turning the crank to raise the roll lift.
 Turn the crank until the roll is lifted above the floor.
+Put the correction roll with the friction bars on top of the paper roll like on the figure below.
+Remove and throw away the first revolution of paper on the paper roll (to get rid of e.g. sand, dust and dirt after rolling the paper roll on the floor).